Avoiding Infections When Returning to School

 Avoid unnecessary contact with a lot of people.
 It isn't always easy to tell when people are sick, and some people are contagious even before they have symptoms, so avoid large crowds of people if you can.

 Avoid close contact with people when you are sick.
 It isn't really possible to completely avoid people who are sick.
-But you can help fight the problem if you avoid exposing other people to your germs when you or your kids are sick.
-So don't go to school, daycare, work, etc. if you are sick.
+But you can help fight the problem if you avoid exposing other people to your or your child’s germs when you or your kids are sick.
+So don't let them go to school or daycare, if they are sick.

 Teach your children 'cough etiquette'.
 Teach children to turn their heads and cough or sneeze into a disposable tissue or the inside of their elbow if they don't have a tissue, instead of simply coughing or sneezing onto their hands, which will then spread their germs onto everything they touch.

 Clean, clean, clean.
-Routinely clean with soap and water and disinfect surfaces, toys and objects that younger children may put in their mouths.
-It also may help to wipe surfaces with paper towels that can be thrown away or cloth towels that can be washed afterward.
+Routinely clean, with soap and water, and disinfect surfaces, toys, and objects that younger children may put in their mouths.
+It may also help to wipe surfaces with paper towels that can be thrown away or cloth towels that can be washed afterwards.

-This information has been approved by Kirstin Carel, MD (July 2013).
+This information has been approved by Ronina Covar, MD (April 2014).